YinHK-gameDev/unity-learn/lighting/Lightmapping/Lightmap UVs/README.md

  UVs.

-Unity uses separate sets of lightmap UVs for the Realtime Global Illumination system and the Baked Global Illumination system.
+Unity uses separate sets of lightmap UVs for the **Realtime Global Illumination system** and the **Baked Global Illumination system**.
 There are two reasons for this:

 - There is no direct correspondence in the grouping of instances between real-time and baked lightmaps; instances that are in the same real-time lightmap may be in two different baked lightmaps, and vice versa.
 - Meshes that appear at different scales share lightmap UVs in baked lightmaps, but do not share UVs in real-time lightmaps.